json-schema-org/referencing/draft-handrews-jri.md

 ## JRI Applications

-JRI exists to faciliated interoperable tooling.
+JRI exists to facilitated interoperable tooling.
 Therefore, several common applications of JRI here are described to encourage common functionality.

 ### Locating, caching, and serving resources

 A primary use case for JRI involves removing the need for downstream tools to track base IRIs and retrieve identified resources.
 We will refer to a tool that fulfills this use case as a _JRI cache_.
 In this use case, downstream tooling still encounters JRI references, but they have already been resolved to full IRIs (with a scheme), and the implementation resolves all IRIs by requesting them from the JRI cache.

 Depending on the exact functionality offered, the "cache" could be as simple as a look-up table.
-It could also perform actual cachign tasks such as managing a working set in limited memory, or integrating with a caching system such as one offered by HTTP clients in accordance with {{?RFC9111}}.
+It could also perform actual caching tasks such as managing a working set in limited memory, or integrating with a caching system such as one offered by HTTP clients in accordance with {{?RFC9111}}.
 JRI does not impose any requirements in this regard.

 A JRI cache implementation MUST: